 Through Teaching, Learning & Assessment

 In Key Stage Three, students study a broad and balanced range of subjects.
 A three-year Key Stage Three means we teach the skills and knowledge required to fully prepare our learners to begin GCSE courses in Year 10.
 Year 9 is run as a ‘fundamentals’ year, where we gap assess and ensure we have the correct skills learnt and embedded as a solid springboard to GCSE learning.
 This year is critical in accelerating the learning of our most able learners.
 All students are exposed to a full broad curriculum with students choosing their Key Stage Four options in the summer term of Year 9.
-There is no shortening of curriculum offer to any student in Key Stage Three.
+There is no shortening of the curriculum offered to any student in Key Stage Three.

 At Pewsey Vale School, we run a one-week timetable of six lessons per day.
 Students have a full allocation of lessons and subjects across the week, these are then spread out to allow for a different diet of learning each day.